Five Bridgerton-inspired mocktails for your tea party with elderflower, lavender, rose, and hibiscus. Perfect for bridal showers and Easter brunch.

 Swap the white tea in the lavender recipe for oolong if you want a slightly roasted, fuller flavor.
 Use champagne flutes instead of coupes for the elderflower fizz at formal events.

 For larger parties, batch the strawberry rose refresher: muddle 2 cups strawberries with 4 oz rose water and 8 oz honey, strain through cheesecloth, combine with 24 oz chamomile tea in a pitcher.
 Guests add ice and top with ginger beer themselves.
 This works for 8-10 servings.
+For more batch recipes, check our best party mocktails for any occasion.

 The violet syrup in Penelope’s Garden Cup can be replaced with crème de violette (the liqueur) if you’re making a traditional version for guests who drink alcohol.
 Otherwise, make violet syrup by steeping 1/2 cup dried violets in simple syrup for 30 minutes.
+The rhubarb rose cooler makes a great sixth drink if you want to extend the menu with another floral option.

 Common Questions